lampajr/toolscip/packages/clisc/README.md

   -s, --startTime=startTime         start time from which start considering event occurrences or function invocations

-  -v, --val=val                     target function or event parameter's value, if more than one value is required you
+  -v, --value=value                 target function or event parameter's value, if more than one value is required you
                                     can set this flag multiple times (the order is important!)

   --loglevel=error|warn|info|debug